gcarbo01/db-schema-design-guidelines/README.md

  <br><img src="./images/Characteristic1.jpg" align="center" width=85% height=85%> <br> <br>

-A Characteristic is a feature or quality that is used to catalogue, typify and use as a method for adding specific attributes to a main entity.
+A Characteristic is a feature or quality used to catalogue, typify, and add specific attributes to a main entity.
 Characteristic is not by any means a primary business entity.
 It holds the attributes of another, more important entity.
 This avoids changing or dealing with backward compatibility concerns when adding attributes to the main entity.
 The Characteristic refers to a specific arrangement of things that determines what the system will do and how its parts will interact since the entity holds a specific Characteristic.